 Is Black Friday an opportunity or a threat for brands?

-Black Friday is approaching.
-Now a major event in most consumer’s minds, how does it affect brands – even those that don’t participate – in the discounting frenzy?
+As Black Friday is now a major event in most consumer’s minds, how does it affect brands – even those that don’t participate – in the discounting frenzy?

 Here are our top TV planning considerations for Black Friday